Fabreeko/Doron-Velta/README.md

 ## Licenses

 - Licensed under GPL-3.0.
-- Fystec does not provide a license.
+- At the time of writing, Fystec has not provided a license but is assumed to allow distribtion.